cloudControl/documentation/Add-on Documentation/Cron.md

 The Cron add-on allows you to call an URL in a specific interval, e.g. daily or hourly.
 When you add an hourly cron at 2.45pm, the next call will run at 3.45pm.
 For the daily Cron it would reoccur the next day at 2.45pm.
 The Cron add-on does not guarantee a URL is only called once per interval.

+Cronjobs are regular requests against your app and are subject the the same 120s timelimit.

 ## Adding the Cron add-on

 Before you can add a Cron job, the add-on itself has to be added: